 New state and federal laws allow Ohio residents to keep children insured on a parent’s health insurance policy past age 23.
-Federal law only requires that coverage is offered to age 26, but state law allows for dependents to be insured up to age 28.

 Under the state of Ohio law, there are eligibility requirements.
 The prospective insured must be:

 Under Federal law the child can be married or unmarried but must be:

 It is important to note that the child does not need to be financially dependent on the parent(s) in order to qualify for coverage under the new state and federal health care reform laws.
 Additionally, parents should be able to write off their child’s monthly premiums for income tax purposes as before.

 The state law in Ohio takes effect July 1, 2010.
 Parents can request to add their children on an existing group or individual plan during the first renewal date of their policy.
 All new policies issued after July 1 will automatically allow for the addition of older dependents.